adrioui/2d-arena-shooter-game/README.md

 ## 2d Arena Shooter game made with LÖVE framework in lua for CS50 final project.

 ### Background
+This is a game I made using Lua with LOVE2D framework.
+I chose my final project to be a game development project because from the early age I love playing games.
+Well actually, I played game a lot.
+I decided to go with top down shooter because it is one of my favorite genres of game: fun to play and challenging!
+This development proccess took quite some time and was kind of hard to me because this is my first time developing a game.
+I'm currently having a job so I took my leisure after work to finish this game.
+I did my best.

 I'm taking inspiration from games that I like the most when I was a kid: arena shooter games.
 I'm hoping this game will make the player happy.